Guide to Cabo de Gata-Níjar Parque Natural

 It is the vegetation that first strikes you as you enter this region.
 Aloe plants dot the landscape among scrubby plants that look desiccated now but after a shower turn green, flower and die back again in a matter of days.
 Wherever you look, on the plains, up the slopes, on the craggy hills, there is only a thin cover of spicky brown vegetation.
 Ramblas cut through a barren landscape.
 Making a living from the soil is difficult and the population is as thin on the ground as the foliage.
 The Moors realised the area could be fertile if irrigated and built windmills to draw the water from subterranean springs and norias, animal powered water lifting devices to perform the same task.
 The area round the Moorish style village of El Pozo de los Frailes has a number of examples of both.

 On the coast the outlook is as wild.
 Where low sandstone cliffs emerge from the sea the wind and waves have created fantastical sculptures and white sandy beaches.
 Isolated bays between basaltic cliffs provide some privacy if you are prepared to walk a short distance.
 During the summer and autumn the water is as warm as a bath and as clear as crystal.
 Even in winter it is not unpleasant.
 If you do visit then remember your mask and snorkel, there is no better way to rid yourself of the dust of the interior.
-The whole coast and sea area is a protected marine reserve.Go to Cabo de Gata-Níjar Parque Natural travel guide
+The whole coast and sea area is a protected marine reserve.Return to Cabo de Gata-Níjar Parque Natural travel guide

 More Parks articles